demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

     | _ -> fail "Invalid Password Hash"
 ```

-The `InterrogateHash` function from the [BCrypt](https://github.com/BcryptNet/bcrypt.net) library, takes a hash and outputs its component parts if it is valid.
-In case of invalid hash it throws an exception.
+The `InterrogateHash` function from the [BCrypt](https://github.com/BcryptNet/bcrypt.net) library takes a hash and outputs its components if it is valid.
+In case of invalid hash, it throws an exception.

 Now, coming back to the `mapUser` that we just started, let's map the username, the password hash, and the email address of the user